JoeHancock1995/reporganizer/README.md

 # RepOrganizer

-### Opportunity
+### Overview

-- Create an easy to use interface for developers to find and sort their Repositories from GitHub.
+- Reporganizer is an easy to use interface for developers to find and sort their Repositories from GitHub.

-### Solution

-- Leverage GitHub Rest API and GraphQL API
-- Create custom tables with relevant Repo data points for organizational flexibility
+- Using GitHub Rest API and GraphQL API to fetch and store personal Github repositories, the user can create custom tables with relevant Repo data points for organizational flexibility such as assigning tags, etc.

 ### Technologies